List of Northern Knights grounds

 Northern Knights was established in 2013, and accorded first-class status in 2017.

 Since then, they have played first-class, List A and Twenty20 cricket at a number of different home grounds.
 Their first home first-class match was against North West Warriors in 2017 at Stormont in Belfast.

-As of 4 September 2018, Northern Knights have played four first-class matches, four List A matches, and five Twenty20 matches at seven different home grounds.
-The eight grounds that Northern Knights have used for home matches are listed below, with statistics complete through the end of the 2018 season.
+Northern Knights have played six first-class matches, 15 List A matches, and ten T20 matches at eight different home grounds.

+The grounds that Northern Knights have used for home matches are listed below, with statistics complete through the end of the 2023 season.